GeneDer/coding-challenge/README.md

 We'd like you to implement your own version of this.
 However, we don't want this challenge to focus on the relatively uninteresting "dev ops" of connecting to the Twitter API, which can be complicated for some users.
 Normally, tweets can be obtained through Twitter's API in JSON format, but you may assume that this has already been done and written to a file named `tweets.txt` inside a directory named `tweet_input`.

-(NEED TO CHANGE)For simplicity, this file `tweets.txt` will only contain the actual JSON messages (in reality, the API also can emit messages about the connection and the API rate limits).
+For simplicity, this file `tweets.txt` will only contain the actual JSON messages (in reality, the API also can emit messages about the connection and the API rate limits).
 Additionally, `tweets.txt` will have the content of each tweet on a newline:

 tweets.txt:

 	{JSON of first tweet}
 	{JSON of second tweet}